-Bret's venture to aid an endangered beauty save her father's property throws Bret alone, in the middle of a gang of vicious robbers hunting for their buried take near Lonesome, Colorado.
-Riding into Lonesome, Bret is warned by the town's road sign, on which "Welcome" is crossed out & "Behave" painted in.
-Lonesome's citizens are consumed with revenge for the bank robbers (especially Richard Reeves, "Billy the Kid versus Dracula", "Dance with Me Henry") - & greed for the missing loot.
+Bret's venture to aid an endangered beauty, to save her father's property, throws Bret, alone, in the middle of a gang of vicious robbers hunting for their buried take near Lonesome, Colorado.
+Riding into Lonesome, Bret is warned by the town's road sign, on which "Welcome" is crossed out and "Behave" painted in.
+Lonesome's citizens are consumed with revenge for the bank robbers (especially Richard Reeves, "Billy the Kid versus Dracula", "Dance with Me Henry") - and greed for the missing loot.
 Written by

 This is a rewrite of an episode of the radio program "Adventures of Philip Marlowe" , also entitled "The Lonesome Reunion".
 It aired 12 Feb 1949 and starred occasional Maverick (1957) guest star Gerald Mohr.
 See more »

 Into the show about 10 minutes the stagecoach overturns and while the cast is getting out, the wheels are still spinning.
 As they slow down you can notice they are spinning in opposite directions.
 That's not something that can happen.
 See more »

 The game of poker has only one serious drawback.
 You can lose.
 Denver hadn't been very lucky for me.
 I'd been second best every night for a week, to where paying my hotel bill was a tight squeeze.